tomgeorge/eca/docs/protocol.md

-# ECA protocol
+# ECA Protocol

-The ECA (Editor Code Assistant) protocol is JSON-RPC 2.0 based protocol heavily insipired by the [LSP (Language Server Protocol)](https://microsoft.github.io/language-server-protocol/), that enables communication between multiple code editors/IDEs and ECA process (server), which will interact with multiple LLMs.
+The ECA (Editor Code Assistant) protocol is JSON-RPC 2.0-based protocol heavily insipired by the [LSP (Language Server Protocol)](https://microsoft.github.io/language-server-protocol/), that enables communication between multiple code editors/IDEs and ECA process (server), which will interact with multiple LLMs.
 It follows similar patterns to the LSP but is specifically designed for AI code assistance features.

 Key characteristics:
 - Provides a protocol standard so different editors can use the same language to offer AI features.